Programming Games

 Description

-This week is all about Pong!
+This week we add on more programming fundamentals and then start to think about creating a complete game: Pong!
 Programming this game will challenge us to use all of our new skills.
 We need to create a ball, have it bounce around the screen, and take player input to move controllers.
 We’ll build the game one step at a time, in an iterative fashion.

 Class Notes